artkonekt/extended-logger/docs/laravel-command-logging.md

 ![output_batch_file](output_batch_file.png)

-In this mode, the log lines get directly written to the log file passed in the argument, and nothing gets written on the terminal output.
+In this mode, the log lines get directly written to the log file passed in the argument, and nothing gets written to the terminal output.

 ### Command Equipment